 Be nice.
 Or else.

-Dubai, UAE Designer Joined almost 5 years ago Stuart has invited Danny Ammounah
+Dubai, UAE Designer Joined about 5 years ago Stuart has invited Danny Ammounah

 Forget that guy.
 Your video will give great advice to any designers starting out.
 We've all over thought work and gone insane from it at points.

 Keep up the good work!

 Is there a main target audience for your designs?

 Whats the type of product your designing for?
 If you've considered those, then I'm sure you are on the right track.

 Personally I don't buy the "millennial design" idea.
 Im sure there are millions of non millennials using sites and services that have been designed with a forward thinking mindset and what your boss considers as "millennial".

 Maybe ask your boss to explain in more depth?
 It may be that he himself doesn't have a good understanding of design and he is just looking at the visual aesthetic as opposed to the layout and usability.

 Ever since watching the league I've wanted to be in a fantasy football league.
 Only problem is Im British and don't understand NFL haha!

 Although I love watching NFL, just no idea whats going on most of the time.